 Next, QUALITY of the welder.
 My nice Miller was stolen several years ago, so I got a cheap substitute — and hated it.
-It was so hard to maintain a good bead and strong weld.
-I finally got so frustrated, I went and bought a nice Miller again — what a difference.
+I managed, but it was hard to maintain a good clean bead and produce good strong welds.
+I finally got so frustrated, I went and bought another Miller again — what a difference.
+If you plan to weld with it a lot, I pretty strongly recommend spending a little extra money and getting a higher quality welder.

 Finally, available POWER.
 Yes, this was in the original question, and it’s really important.
 Higher voltages are almost always better with welding.
 It will give longer duty cycles for the same material thickness (in general).
 It’s easier to pull more power for bigger thicker welds.
 However, if you don’t have access to 220 VAC for instance, then that helps make the choice.
 See below.

 More Random Thoughts

 Part of producing a good weld is familiarity with the machine.
-My friend has a little 110 MIG flux core and he loves it (though he rarely uses it).
-I’ve used it and I find it frustrating.
-Maybe I just need to practice more with it?
+My friend has a 110vac MIG flux core that he loves (though he rarely uses it).
+I’ve used it and find it frustrating.
+Maybe I just need more practice?
 Or, Maybe I’m just a welder snob, but quality means a lot to me.

-That said, if you’re just starting out, I recommend something much less expensive so you can learn.
-Learn what you like and what you’re really going to use it for.
-In a year or so, if you use it a lot, you’ll know what you like and what you want.
+That said, for starting out, I recommend something less expensive to learn.
+Learn what you like and what you’re really going to use.
+In a while, if you use it a lot, you’ll know what you want.
 Then, buy something nice.

 I also recommend taking a welding class or two.
 I see stuff on YouTube and laugh sometimes at the silliness of what they’re saying.
-Yeah, it works for them and so they make a video, but there are often better techniques.
-At nearly 30, even after welding since I was a teenager, I took 2 years of welding class at a local college just for fun.
+Yeah, it works for them (or they think it does), so they make a video, but there are often better techniques.
+At nearly 30, even after welding since I was a teenager, I took 2 years of welding class at a local trade college just for fun.
 For me, understanding the processes was an eye-opener to significantly improve my welding.
 I’m still not super good because I don’t do it every day, but I highly recommend learning from the experts.